mantidproject/governance/governance.md

 * Each WG will elect a Secretary that can be a person external to the WG.
 The position of Secretary is for a fixed term appointment, reviewed annually by the WG.
 * Keep its membership list up to date.
 * Make agenda and minutes of WG meetings publicly accessible.
-* The WG can be contacted by anyone outside the Collaboration via a mailing list?????? instead? from reaching out to members on the membership list??
-Or designated contact person or mailing list on the membership list????.
+* The WG can be contacted by anyone outside the Collaboration via a mailing list (where such exists, see individual WG sections), or by reaching out to the chair or other WG members on the membership lists.

 Below is an example of how the frequency of WG meetings could be (as of Nov 2025, this is how these are run for the TWG).